RATING: 5 Keys RESULT: Loss REMAINING: 0:00

 There is a good mixture of both physical puzzles and screen based challenges.
 Screen puzzles walk the fine line between feeling like video games (because really they are) and actually feeling like systems that could exist on the ship.
 Most importantly everything makes sense in the story world.
 Computer system screens feel a part of the space, and the tactile elements are really memorable.

-The second room from DEV (set to open soon) Station Praesidium will continue both the storyline and high-tech atmosphere of the first game.
+The second game from Digital Escape Rooms (set to open soon) Station Praesidium will continue both the storyline and high-tech atmosphere of the first game.

 This is a company to watch.
 With a team made up of former Lockheed engineers and computer scientists, programmers, and game developers, they have the perfect mix of experience to continue making next-level games.